netxms/netxms-doc/admin/event-processing.rst

 ----

 There are 2 functions:
     - ReadPersistentStorage("key") - read value by key
     - WritePersistentStorage("key", "value") - insert or update value by key.
 If value will be empty - variable will be deleted.

 View
 ----

 :guilabel:`Persistent Storage` view (:menuselection:`Configuration --> Persistent Storage`) provide information about current state of
 Persistent Storage variables.

 .. figure:: _images/pstorage.png

 ..
 Note::
-    Situations functionality is depricated.
+    Situations functionality is deprecated.
 Persistent storage should be used instead.

 .. _event-processing-macros: